freesky-edward/blogclub/tech/post/How to use manila image.md

 | 1b2f1d4e-6503-4660-923d-fdce5b7d9d2e | zjinstance | ACTIVE | -          | Running     | public=2001:db8::3, 172.24.4.5 |
 +--------------------------------------+------------+--------+------------+-------------+--------------------------------+

-Then I run "ssh manila@172.24.4.5" try to login the instance, but it doesn't work
+Then I run "ssh manila@172.24.4.5", and try to login the instance, but it doesn't work.

-4. So I login instance from console link, and check if the ip is configed in instance.
+## 4. So I login instance from console link, and check if the ip is configured in instance.
 After login instance and run "ifconfig", I find this isn't have "172.24.4.5" in instance. root@instance-4:/opt/stack/tempest# nova get-vnc-console  1b2f1d4e-6503-4660-923d-fdce5b7d9d2e novnc +-------+---------------------------------------------------------------------------------+